mindscope-world/Ovarian-Cyst-Detection/README.md

+Of course.
+Here is the updated `README.md` file with a new "Deployment" section that includes detailed, step-by-step instructions for deploying the application to Render.

+This new section is placed right after the "Getting Started" guide, which is a logical place for it.

+---

 # Ovarian Cyst Analysis API

 This project provides a powerful API for analyzing ovarian cyst data, built with Python and FastAPI.
 It offers two primary functionalities: